morvans/cspit/REPORTING_API_GUIDE.md

 ```
 POST /api/v1/report/{endpoint-name}
 ```
-This endpoint accepts the modern Reporting API format with an array of reports.
+This endpoint accepts the modern Reporting API format and is flexible:
+- **Array format**: Send multiple reports as a JSON array (standard Reporting API format)
+- **Single format**: Send a single report as a JSON object (for convenience)

 ## Report Format

 ### Modern Reporting API Format
-Send reports as a JSON array where each report has this structure:
+Send reports as a JSON array (or single object) where each report has this structure:

 ```json
 [